 HEART DISEASE - FACT VS FICTION

-World Heart Day takes place on 29th September every year and is the World Heart Federation‘s and the world’s biggest platform for raising awareness about cardiovascular disease, including heart disease and stroke.
+World Heart Day is the world’s biggest platform for raising awareness about cardiovascular disease, including heart disease and stroke.

-According to the World Heart Federation, “cardiovascular disease is one of the leading causes of death and disability across the world, killing 17.5 million a year.
-This accounts to the third leading cause of death on the planet and half of all non-communicable disease-related deaths.
+According to the World Heart Federation, cardiovascular disease is one of the leading causes of death and disability across the world, killing 17.5 million a year.
+This accounts for the third leading cause of death worldwide and half of all non-communicable disease-related deaths.

 Common Cardiovascular Diseases